How Much Compensation Could I Claim From My Landlord?

 - Thirdly, you should ensure that you have evidence in support of the severity of your injury.
 The most common evidence used for this is a medical report by a General Practitioner (if the injury/illness was only of minor or moderate severity) or Emergency Medical Technician (if more immediate health care was required).

 Working through this process can be very helpful in establishing a viable compensation claim in the early stages of the case.
+For more information on how to claim compensation from your landlord, keep reading.

 You may be wondering how to claim compensation from your landlord and how you should begin your tenant injury claim.
 When making a compensation claim against your landlord, you will need the support of an excellent Claims Service.
-This Claims Service will work tirelessly to maximise your chances of receiving the compensation that you deserve and attempt to minimise the hardship that is caused to you as result of your tenant injury claim.
+This Claims Service will work tirelessly to maximise your chances of receiving the compensation that you deserve and attempt to minimise the hardship that is caused to you as a result of your tenant injury claim.

 However, before you get into contact with any Claims Service, you will need to gather the necessary evidence to support your claim.
 These steps are outlined in the previous section and this evidence could include almost anything relevant to your tenant injury claim.
 However, evidence in support of the severity of your injury is particularly important.